STFUjs/STFU/README.md

 STFU: STANDARD TEXT FORMAT - UNIVERSAL
 </font>

-<H1>STFU: STFUjs, STFU7 + "STFU8", STFUf, & STFU*</H1>
+<H1>STFU: STFU* + STFUjs, STFU(7): "STFU8", STFU(f), & STFUx</H1>

 <h1>STFU: Standard Text Format - Universal</h1>

-STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation.
+STFU has a variety of matching formats that Accurately Represent all forms of communication and Conceptual Representation using bits and provides instructions for the elementary processing of bits for Accurate Representation of Concepts.

+STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Contexts that include presenting any diversity of Representations and perform any capability using bits.

+STFU is a standard "text" form that uses @(@) & !()() Universal Context References in UTF8/"ascii", and is an arbitrary bit scope STFU* including STFU(7) "STFU8" and STFU(f), and a standard formal Collections of Bits.
+Etc.

 <h2>STFU in Text</h2>
 STFU is an effective and efficient standard for Referencing any STFU Universal Context,